guru1993/phishing2020/README.md

-# Black-Water
+# phishing attacks All in one
-Make custom phishing page with Black-Water you just need to put required in create folder.
+Make custom phishing page with phishing you just need to put required in create folder.